 I added a foam core divider to the box so I can place newly clipped recipes I want to try in the back.
 If I make it and we like it, it is a winner and I will make a card for it.
 Otherwise the clipping will go into the trash.
 As I add more “winner” recipe cards, the divider will be pushed back to make room for the new recipe cards.

 To help keep all of our favorite recipes in one handy place, I also added cards to the box as a cross-reference to recipes we enjoy in the cookbooks I have.

-I have a lot of cookbooks and have favorite recipes in each.
+TIP: I have a lot of cookbooks and have favorite recipes in each.
 Instead of bookmarking or trying to remember what book the “Apple Crisp” recipe is in.
 I made up a card with the name of recipe, the category of food it belongs in, the cookbook name, and page number it is on in the cookbook.
 This way I only have to look in my recipe box to find the cross-reference to the cookbook.
 This will save me a lot of time in the kitchen.

 I also cut down every magazine and printed out recipe I had and then taped the recipes to an index card.

 On some cards the printed recipe and photo didn’t fit.
 On these cards, I taped the photo on the card first, then taped the top of the recipe section so it becomes a flap and just needs to be lifted to see the photo.
 This helps keep the box nice and orderly.

 I bought notebook divider tabs at the office supply store and cut them down to fit into the box to separate the categories.
 I also only had a few index cards that were made to fit in a box this size.

 I am hoping this new way of organizing my recipes will make meal planning and prep easier as the weeks go by.
 Eventually using it will become habit and the joy of meal planning and prep should become less daunting.